 If the underlying negative belief is not obvious to you, then look at how you felt or reacted during those negative experiences and work backwards from there.
 Ask yourself why you felt and reacted that way.
 You can also examine your daily habits, your fears and those outcomes that you desperately want to avoid or that you are otherwise desperately attached to seeing manifest in your life.
 Your subconscious beliefs drive them all and they are on auto-pilot without your conscious participation.

 By changing your beliefs you are effectively changing your future because you will have changed your mental frequency in that area of your life, and hence will not attract those unwanted negative experiences again.
-Instead you will attract what corresponds with the new belief that you have adopted.
+Instead, you will attract what corresponds with the new belief that you have adopted.
 Even if you do attract aspects of the same experience in the short-term, do not become frustrated.
-This is in fact giving you the opportunity to perceive it in a new light, otherwise how would you know that you have in fact changed.
+This is allowing you to perceive it in a new light, otherwise, how would you know that you have in fact changed.
 By reacting differently this time around, the new belief will become more and more ingrained until such time that the old will feel foreign to you.

 To change a belief that does not serve you, you must first learn how to identify your core beliefs, both positive and negative, more so since the former can help you overwrite the latter.
 When you know what beliefs you want to change and in what way, you can use a number of techniques to reprogram the subconscious mind, including creative visualization, affirmations, autosuggestions, scripting and other techniques.